 If you want to proceed through the online EPF withdrawal process, then your UAN (Universal Account Number) must be linked to your Aadhaar Card.
 Here is how the process works:

-- Visit Unified Member Sewa Portal and log in using UAN and password.
+Step 1: Visit the Unified Member Sewa Portal and log in using UAN and password.

-- Next, your screen will display the automatically filled member details such as your name, father’s name, address, etc.
+Step 3: Next, the automatically filled details, such as your name, father’s name, address, etc.,. will be displayed.

-- From the tab “I want to apply for”, select “Only Pension Withdrawal (Form 10C)”.
+Step 6: In the “I want to apply for” tab, select “Only Pension Withdrawal (Form 10C)”.

-- Enter your full address in the designated field of Form 10C, and check the disclaimer.
+Step 7: Enter your full address in the designated field of Form 10C and check the disclaimer.

-- Enter the OTP in the text field and hit the “Validate OTP” option.
+Step 9: Enter the OTP in the provided text box and click on the “Validate OTP”.

 Once done, you will receive a notification on your mobile number.
 This claim will be submitted via Form 10C, and your pension will be transferred to your bank account.